All the Resources You Need to Graduate Your Homeschool Student – for FREE!

 There are so many diploma options out there!

-You can find great FREE templates to make your own diploma, like these ones on Canva, but I personally really like the professional-looking diplomas from homeschooldiploma.com and they start out at just $29.99!
+You can find great FREE templates to make your own diploma, like these ones on Canva, but I personally really like the professional-looking diplomas from homeschooldiploma.com and they start out at just $33.99!

 You can add fun things like wallet sized diplomas, tassels in your choice of color, cap & gown, etc. but of course those are all optional!
 Add as many or as few of the items as you want, but have fun looking over all the choices!

-I hope this resource guide has been helpful to you!
 If you know of any additional FREE or very frugal helpful resources for homeschool graduates, please share them in the comments!
+You can also comment with any questions, and I will do my best to answer them!

 Other Homeschool Posts You Might Enjoy